 My life experience has taught me to count on nothing, and yet, I certainly do count my blessings.

 My boys and I are healthy, but that doesn’t mean that this little midlife momma isn’t tired!
-I must take the clarity of who I am now and what I know to be my challenges as well as my strengths, and focus on creating my future – by being smart, by taking calculated risks, by trusting my gut.
+I must take the clarity of who I am now and what I know to be my challenges along with my strengths, and focus on creating my future – by being smart, by taking calculated risks, by trusting my gut.

 As an older mother, a mature woman, and one who confesses to intermittent irritability at the moment, I also believe unequivocally that yes is a powerful word and even more, a powerful attitude.
 So I will mix my maternal musings with that dash of positive perspective, and I will see what I can conjure – preferably, something meaningful.